BobKuczewski/CardIAC/README.md

 it, and it goes to the next step which is "MOVE BUG AHEAD ONE CELL".
 This simulates the advance of the program counter for a normal processor.
 Go ahead and click on the small round "hole" for Memory Cell 01.
 The "bug" should move forward to that hole.
+Advancing the "bug" (program counter) will be the first step in executing any instruction on this computer.

 After moving the "bug" forward (advancing the program counter), the flow diagram points upward to the instructions in the "ACCUMULATOR TEST" window.
 In this case